tkellehe/turtel/README.md

 for code golfing challenges and is currently under construction.
 This will hopefully out do my other language _Noodel_ in these types of challenges.
 Although _Noodel_ did well, it would completely fail if there was any kind of complicated string manipulation needed.

+You can visit the [wiki page](https://github.com/tkellehe/turtel/wiki) for more information.

 ## Compiling

 _Turtel_ first gets translated into _Python_ which is then executed.
 This simplifies debugging more than anything.
 Now to simply run a